john-erinjery/python-supermarket/README.md

 # Download
 - To Download this software simply fork and clone this repository.
 Else:
-- <a href="https://github.com/john-erinjery/python-supermarket/archive/refs/heads/main.zip">Download</a>a a zip file of this repository.
+- <a href="https://github.com/john-erinjery/python-supermarket/archive/refs/heads/main.zip">Download</a> a a zip file of this repository.